NVIDIAGameWorks/toolkit-remix/docs/howto/learning-models.md

 ## Animated Models

-**Animated Models**: Remix can't keep weight data for bones on a replaced mesh, so for animated models, first replace the model in-engine and run a new capture with the replaced model.
-Then, assign ingested PBR textures via Remix to preserve animations.
-Keep in mind that game performance will control animated models instead of Remix.
+**For Games Using GPU-Based Skeleton Animation**

-**Animated Models:** If your game uses GPU-based skeleton animation, you can replace a 3D model with a new one that shares the same skeleton.
-This new model will automatically inherit the animation from the original model's bone transformations.
+If your game employs GPU-based skeleton animation, you have the option to swap out an existing 3D model with a new one that has the same skeleton.
+The new model will seamlessly adopt the animations derived from the original model's bone transformations.

+**For Games Without GPU-Based Skeleton Animation**
+In cases where your game doesn't utilize GPU-based skeleton animation, the process of replacing animated models occurs on the engine side.
+After this replacement, you'll need to capture the animations anew.
+Following that step, you can proceed to assign PBR textures in Remix.

 Here's how it works: